iPhone SE vs. iPhone 8 comparison: Which $400 iPhone should you get?

 If you need more reasons though, let me walk you through both models and explain why the iPhone SE is the smarter buy.

 Though it shares many key specs, the new iPhone SE still has a few upgrades that make it better than the iPhone 8.
 That includes an A13 Bionic processor, dual-SIM capabilities and a handful of camera upgrades.
 (Neither phone has a headphone jack, in case you're wondering.)
 If you're looking for an affordable new iPhone from a reliable retailer with up-to-date support, the iPhone SE is your best bet.
-Read the iPhone SE hands-on.
+Read our Apple iPhone SE (2020) review.

 If you already have a well-functioning iPhone 8, there's no reason to update to a new iPhone SE if you can help it.
 But if you're tempted to buy a new one, don't.
 In addition to the iPhone SE 2020 upgrades you'll be missing out on (which I listed above), there's the likelihood that software updates from Apple and customer support from wherever you purchase your iPhone 8 may not be as robust on a 3-year-old device than on a new one.
 Though it's difficult to place a tangible monetary value on things like reliable iOS updates, a robust return policy and a possibly higher trade-in value, it's worth paying a bit more for those features.
+(Speaking of trade-ins, Apple is offering $170 off the iPhone SE if you turn in your iPhone 8.)
 Read our Apple iPhone 8 review.

 Need to get more specific?
 Here's an in-depth walkthrough of how the two iPhones stack up.